eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

     const char* participant_ref = "default participant";
     uint16_t participant_req = mr_write_create_participant_ref(&session, reliable_out, participant_id, participant_ref, MR_REPLACE);

-In any XRCE Operation that creates an entity, an ObjectId is necessary.
+In any XRCE Operation that creates an entity, an `Object ID` is necessary.
-It is used to represent and manage the object in the *Client* side.
+It is used to represent and manage the entity in the *Client* side.
 The reference is the identifier of a DDS entity in the *Agent* side.
-Each operation, return a `request id`.
+Each operation, return a `Request ID`.
-This identifier of the operation can be used later for assoaciated the status with the request.
+This identifier of the operation can be used later for associating the status with the operation.
-In this case, we have only write the operation into the stream ``reliable_out``.
+In this case, the operation has been written into the stream ``reliable_out``.
-Later, in ``run_session`` function the stream will send the written data to the agent.
+Later, in the ``run_session`` function, the data written in the stream will be sent to the agent.

 Creating  topics
 ^^^^^^^^^^^^^^^^
-Once the Participant has been created, we can use *Create Topic* operation for register a topic entity within the participant.
+Once the `Participant` has been created, we can use `Create topic` operation for register a `Topic` entity within the `Participant`.

 .. code-block:: C